 Those with padded feet however, have the ability to balance on the rounded pipe as their point of contact is flexible.
 The ability to stand on a small curved surface allows them to balance and walk on the very tops of the rails

 This means the guards are not very effective for keeping out dogs, cats, coyotes and other ‘soft-footed’ four-legged friends.
 They’re able to walk across and only a gate would be able to stop them.

 Types of Cattle Guards

-Barn World offers several types of cattle guards for private, commercial, public highway and heavy duty offroad equipment use.
-We comply with city, county, and/or state regulations.
+Barn World offers several types of cattle guards for both private and public use.

 Private use cattle guards are perfect for farm and ranch use and for access areas where the total axle weight is up to 10 tons.
 Semi trailers, tractors and large farming equipment are perfect for this type of guard.